motionforge/Unreal-Engine-5-Game-Starter-Template/README.md

 # Unreal Engine 5 Game Template
  Unreal Engine 5 Game and General Purpose Starter Template.

- This is a Blueprint project that contains many Blueprint classes that will be useful when starting a new project.
+ This is a Blueprint project (but could also be used as a base for a C++/Blueprint project) that contains many Blueprint classes that will be useful when starting a new project.
 This was set up to save time and effort when creating a new game or general purpose project.

  This starter template does not cater to a specific type or genre of game, or interactive environment.
 It is meant as a starting point where you can build your own project from the included assets.